 - Greens are high in fiber, and quite low in calories and carbohydrates, which makes them great for the digestive tract and for weight maintenance.

 - Leafy greens are a great source of chlorophyll.
-This is the pigment that makes leaves green, and has all manner of health benefits, including overall support for all our internal systems.
+This is the pigment that makes leaves green, and has all manner of benefits, including overall support for all our internal systems.

 Here’s a detailed view of the nutrition profile of collard greens.